isankha007/isankha007/README.md

 ## Hi there 👋

+- 🔭 I worked on financial,banking and stock market projects
+- 🌱 I’m currently learning GO , react with Typscript and TDD for Java projects
+- 📫 How to reach me:https://www.linkedin.com/in/sankhadeep-chatterjee-53b76015/
+- ⚡ Fun fact: I have a youtube channel where I post random travel videos and will upload discusion video on social issues soon.
+- I also try to learn French, Japanese and other foreign languages.

 <!--
 **isankha007/isankha007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.